jmuth/parliament-viz.ch/STATE_OF_PROJECT.md

 # State of our project

-With this project, we will provide a better, more intuitive and synthetized, visualisation of the data hosted on www.parlament.ch.
+With this project, we will provide a better, more intuitive and synthetized visualisation of the data hosted on www.parlament.ch.

 ## What we've done so far